emaicus/Rangers-and-Ruffians/races.md

 **Standings:** Catterwol keep to themselves, and hate Orcs.
 ##### Abilities:
   * Dark Vision: You can see well in the dark.
-  * Fisher: Catterwol are naturally good at fishing.
+  * Fisher: You are naturally adept at fishing.
-  * They're Retractable: You have retractable, razor sharp claws.
+  * They're Retractable: You have retractable, razor sharp claws capable of doing d8 damage.
-  * Land on your feet: Catterwol can survive long falls.
+  * Land on your feet: You can fall 40 feet before taking fall damage.

 ##### Stats:
   * Dexterity: 2